CalyxOS/gitlab-oss/README.md

     ### NTPsec
     Secure, hardened, and improved implementation of Network Time Protocol derived from NTP Classic, Dave Mills’s original. https://gitlab.com/NTPsec/ntpsec
+    Gold

     ### OpenWISP
-    OpenWISP is a network management system that allows managing and automating several aspects of a network:, dynamic auto-configuration of new nodes, creation of VPN tunnels, initialization of WiFi access points, configuration of mesh networks, configuration of any other network configuration supported by OpenWRT http://openwisp.org/
+    OpenWISP is a network management system that allows managing and automating several aspects of a network: dynamic auto-configuration of new nodes, creation of VPN tunnels, initialization of WiFi access points, configuration of mesh networks, configuration of any other network configuration supported by OpenWRT http://openwisp.org/
     Gold

     ### The Hammer
     An open source multifunctional Discord bot
     https://gitlab.com/TheHammerBot